Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

     1. Disconnect from the console.

-    1. Repeat all of the sub-steps above for the remaining master nodes \(excluded `ncn-m001`\), going from the highest to lowest number until all master nodes have successfully rebooted.
+    1. Repeat all of the sub-steps above for the remaining master nodes \(excluding `ncn-m001`\), going from the highest to lowest number until all master nodes have successfully rebooted.

 1. Reboot `ncn-m001`.